 The Ashes: Travis Head century has England's Ashes hopes in tatters as Australia build big lead in third Test

-Travis Head hits unbeaten 142 as Australia close day three of the third Test on 271-4 in their second innings, leading England by 356 runs, hosts lead the series 2-0, as they look to retain the Ashes with two games to spare
+Travis Head hits unbeaten 142 as Australia close day three of the third Test on 271-4 in their second innings, leading England by 356 runs; hosts 2-0 in series as they look to retain the Ashes with two games to spare

 Another devastating Travis Head hundred helped Australia into a dominant position in the third Test at Adelaide, leading by 356 with six second-innings wickets still remaining as they look to retain the Ashes with two games to spare.